arkhadem/MVE/simulator/README.md

-# MVE Simulator for Mobile In-Cache Computing
+# In-Cache Computing Simulator for MVE ISA Extension

-This repo provides **an in-cache computing simulator** on top of Ramulator \[1\] for data-parallel applications based on the Multi-Dimensional Vector ISA Extension *(MVE)* ISA extension.
+This directory provides **an in-cache computing simulator** on top of Ramulator \[1\] for data-parallel applications based on the Multi-Dimensional Vector ISA Extension *(MVE)* ISA extension.
+This simulator is trace-driven.
+To generate traces, you can use [our DynamoRIO client](/tools/DynamoRIO/samples/inscount.cpp) on Arm-based processors.

 ## Trace Format